nydiamedina/consumer-complaints-etl/README.md

 ### 1. Download the Data

 First, the consumer complaint dataset is downloaded from Kaggle.
 The download functionality is encapsulated in a function that fetches the dataset if it is not already available locally.
+The endpoint could take some time depending on the size of the data.

 - **Endpoint**: **POST** `/complaints/download`